ChainSafe/engineering-handbook/docs/4_the-formal-stuff/Career Development/readme.md

 Level of the [**Research Chart**](charts#research-chart)
 :::

-1. **Executes**: Given a research question, knows where to look and gather all state-of-the-art articles and papers and summarize them with good coherency.
+1. **Executes**: Given a research question, knows where to look and gather all state-of-the-art articles and papers and summarize them with good coherency
 2. **Analyzes**: Is able to filter out relevant and high quality papers, articles, projects.
 Can sufficiently critique the usefulness of the method.
-Can write longer articles on a topic explaining complex matters in simpler terms.
+Can write longer articles on a topic explaining complex matters in simpler terms
 3. **Proposes**: Can identify possible research directions, formulates research questions, scopes the research work with tangible outputs.
 Reviews the work of other team members with an eye for detail.
-Can write academic style papers, perform systematic literature review and publish it.
+Can write academic style papers, perform systematic literature review and publish it
 4. **Leads**: Has the ability to foresee future impediments in any research undertaking.
 And if it is worth pursuing.
 Has a sufficient breadth of domain knowledge to facilitate cross-domain research.
-Leads and helps other team members develop a critical eye for the work.
+Leads and helps other team members develop a critical eye for the work
 5. **Expands**: Pushes the boundaries of fundamental research throughout the community.
 Veteran and champion known in one or more research domains.
-Knows the process and importance of high impact publications.
+Knows the process and importance of high impact publications

 ## Glossary
 The following list contains brief explanations of the mentioned terms or subjects above in the document.